grafana/loki/docs/sources/clients/promtail/configuration.md

 ### consul_sd_config

-Consul SD configurations allow retrieving scrape targets from [Consul's](https://www.consul.io) Catalog API.
-When using the Catalog API, each running promtail will get a list of all services known to the whole consul cluster when discovering new targets.
+Consul SD configurations allow retrieving scrape targets from the [Consul Catalog API](https://www.consul.io).
+When using the Catalog API, each running Promtail will get a list of all services known to the whole consul cluster when discovering new targets.